m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 - completion of send
 - completion a disk read

 The event dispatcher has the ability to accept any of these types of notifications and based on the notification type invoke the right handler.
-Since we are taking about a single threaded process invoking a handler is just calling a function, so we just jump our execution to that instruction within the process’s address space.
+Since we are taking about a single threaded process invoking a handler is just calling a function, so we just jump our execution to that instruction within the process's address space.

 The handlers run to completion.
 If the handler needs to block (by making an I/O request for instance), the handler will initiate the blocking operation and immediately pass control back to the dispatch loop.